 - 7.4.2 There is also a broad range of services within the CSA, including national banks and building societies, travel agents and estate agents.
 The town is well served by cafes, restaurants, pubs and bars, both national chains and independent.
 Similar to other town centres in Monmouthshire, a significant trend in recent years has been the growth in representation of chain restaurants and cafes.
 In Monmouth, the opening of outlets such as Costa, Coffee @1, Café Nero, and Pizza Express reflects a trend seen in both Abergavenny and Chepstow.
-Figure 7.7 indicates that the representation of national retailers has remained relatively stable since 2016. - 7.4.3 In 2020 there were 7 charity shops trading in the CSA, representing 3.7% of all the centres outlets.
+The 2021 survey noted that a new chain coffee shop had opened in the premises previously occupied by Edinburgh Woollen Mill.
+The same chain, 'Coffi Lab', had also opened in Abergavenny at the time of the 2021 survey.
+Figure 7.7 indicates that the representation of national retailers has remained relatively stable since 2016. - 7.4.3 In 2021 there were 7 charity shops trading in the CSA, representing 3.7% of all the centres outlets.
 This figure has remained relatively stable in recent years reflecting the fact that charity shops are an established element of retail in Monmouth's CSA.
 However, since 9 were recorded in 2018 both the Mind (2019) charity shop and the Age Concern Cymru (2020) charity shops have closed.
 All of the charity shops are of a national nature.